plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 ### Use instructions

+1. Ask bank to generate certificate
+2. Tell them your server IP so they whitelist it
+3. create `example.com/ok.php` and `example.com/fail.php` urls and tell them about it
+   * ok url - is used for redirecting back user in almost all situations
+   * fail ulr - is used for redirecting back user when technocal error occurs

-1. start.php Here we start our process.
+1. `start.php` Here we start our process.
 We call bank servers using `sms_start_transaction()` and get `$trans_id` in return.
-2. We use returned $trans_id to redirect user to another bank page, where credit card info can be entered.
+   * We use returned $trans_id to redirect user to a bank page, where credit card info can be entered.
-3. After user fills out cc info he is thrown back to our server
+   * After user fills out card info he is thrown back to our `ok.php` url on our server.
-4. Bank will take from you okurl and failurl, this are links to where user is returned from credit card page.
-5. failurl is only called when there is technical problem
-6. okurl is called almost all the time, even if transaction was fraudalent.
-7. Take a look at `ok.php` We get `$trans_id` back from bank, and we plug that in `get_transaction_result( $trans_id )`
+2. Take a look at `ok.php` We get `$trans_id` back from bank, and we plug that in `get_transaction_result( $trans_id )`
-8. `get_transaction_result( $trans_id )` tells us if transaction was success or not. array( 'RESULT' => 'OK' ) for example is success message, transaction went through.
+3. `get_transaction_result( $trans_id )` tells us if transaction was success or not. `array( 'RESULT' => 'OK' )` for example is success message, transaction went through.

 ### TODO